 House/Pet Sitting: Among these options, house/pet sitting is the one I signed up for most recently.
 Generally, the accommodations are free in exchange for your house/pet sitting services, but some ads did ask to cover the cost of a utility or other expense.
 Because I was looking for a longer retreat (3 months), there were fewer options, but loads of 1-4 week stays.
-The sites I recommend trying are MindMyHouse.com ($20/year) and TrustedHousesitters.com ($99/year).
+The sites I recommend trying are MindMyHouse.com ($20 USD/year) and TrustedHousesitters.com ($119 USD/year).
 They both offer multiple ways of sorting opportunities and are relatively intuitive.
-TrustedHousesitters has more opportunities, but MindMyHouse holds its own for a fifth of the price.
+TrustedHousesitters has more opportunities, but MindMyHouse holds its own for a sixth of the price.
 Yes, there are other sites to try, so I encourage you to search for a second or third blogger’s opinion before buying.
 I ultimately couldn’t find an opportunity that was a good fit this time around, but I have new invitations to visit people in Columbia, Portugal, and Chicago, and I only signed up for this three weeks ago.
 Important to note is that these sights tend to be more accessible for people who speak English, and so the countries most represented are Anglo ones, with a fair amount of opportunities in Spain and France as well.
 One of my favorite features is that I was able to use external references from sites like Airbnb and Couchsurfing to boost my credibility.

 Rent someone else’s home: Airbnb.com was the first major entry in this market, and it’s the only one I’ve tried, but a simple Google search for “Airbnb alternatives” reveals at least a dozen up-and-comers, often vying with an element that differentiates from the pack.
 FlipKey.com by Trip Advisor seems to be the one to watch, differentiating itself from Airbnb by not allowing shared rooms.
 The way Expedia is an aggregator for hotels, Tripping.com is an aggregator for many of these newish types of sites, but it doesn’t check Airbnb at the moment.
 I suggest starting with a search of both Airbnb AND Tripping.

-International Volunteering: There are numerous sites for international volunteering, and they all have guidelines about minimum length of stay (expect two weeks), length of volunteer day, and number of days off.
+International Volunteering: There are numerous sites for international volunteering, and they all have guidelines about minimum length of stay (expect two weeks), length of volunteer day, and number of days off per week.
 The guidelines are not always respected by hosts, so it’s important to open a line of communication, video preferably, before you book travel to a destination.
 Also check references if available, and if something feels like a red flag, don’t ignore that.
 Arrangements generally include accommodations in exchange for a five-on, two-off work week for a minimum of four hours a day.
 Some arrangements include meals, but don’t expect this, especially in non-First-World countries.
 Including a volunteering element in a DIY writing retreat offers an opportunity for socializing, getting some exercise (active body; active mind), and maybe even material for an upcoming story.
 The majority of these sites charge an annual rate, and some are regionally based, so you may have to decide where you want to go before choosing which site to sign up with.
 Most of the sites allow you to preview opportunities prior to purchasing a membership.
 I have done a lot of WWOOFing, which stands for World Wide Opportunities on Organic Farms, and in my travels, I’ve met a lot of people who have volunteered via WorkAway.

 Couchsurfing: Through Couchsurfing.com, accommodations are free, but because the majority of hosts only accept guests for stays of less than a week, and there is such a high expectation of socializing, not to mention sometimes feeling like you’re underfoot in someone else’s home, I wouldn’t recommend this as an optimal way to find dedicated writing time.